 DFG German Biodiversity Exploratories

-The lab is part of the DFG-funded German Biodiversity Exploratories program (speaker: Prof. M. Fischer); in the last phase, having started in 2011, the lab participated with three contributed projects, which deal with diversity of arbusculary mycorrhizal fungi (Hempel and Rillig), soil aggregation (Rillig) and plant-soil feedback (Prof. Jasmin Joshi at University of Potsdam and Rillig).
-In the current phase (start 2014), the lab contributes one project on Sebacinales (Hempel).
+The lab is part of the DFG-funded German Biodiversity Exploratories program (speaker: Prof. M. Fischer).
 The Exploratories are large-scale laboratories in three locations in the north, middle and south of Germany in which replicated plots are located.
 The goal is to uncover interrelationships among biodiversity, land use and ecosystem processes.
+We have been contributing projects on a range of topics within this framework, mostly focused on soil fungi.

 Soil biota and soil aggregation